-The Authority's maximum exposure to credit risk in relation to its investments in banks, building societies and money market funds of £27.615m as at 31 March 2014 cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Authority's maximum exposure to credit risk in relation to its investments in financial institutions of £29.435m as at 31 March 2015 cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Authority's deposits, but there was no evidence at the 31 March 2014 that this was likely to occur.
+A risk of irrecoverability applies to all of the Authority's deposits, but there was no evidence at the 31 March 2015 that this was likely to crystallise.